 Use quotes to make a point, not to tell the complete story, and to add information, not merely repeat it.
 Avoid using quotes to convey basic, factual information.
-Use them to show your conversation with sources, but not as a substitute for your analysis about what sources have told you.
-Especially in an investigation, it is important to use the exact words people gave you.
+Use them to show your conversation with sources, to add colour to your story, but not as a substitute for your analysis about what sources have told you.
+It is important to use the exact words people gave you.
+The exceptions are:

 - > What someone has said is hard to understand, or holds them up to ridicule and does not add to the ‘flavour’ of speech.

 - > Profanities and obscenities if your publication does not permit these.

 - > Filler words like, ‘look’, ‘you know’, ‘I think’.
 They add nothing.